sadegh-msm/RateWise/README.md

 4. **Handling Outliers**: Outliers will marked for review and will be applied after a short period of time.

 This approach ensures that extreme ratings (whether excessively high or low) do not disproportionately affect the overall document score.
+You can read more about this part in [Outlier Detection Documentation](/docs/outlier-detection.md).

 ## Deployment
 The application is containerized using Docker and managed with Docker Compose.
 To deploy: